btaba/PHPfun/ReadMe.md

 ##Php stuff
+Simple page containing:
+1. Fibonacci Number client
-Fibonacci Nums and Integer to String converter
+2. Integer to String converter

 Run it in your localhost